ligato/docs/docs/user-guide/concepts.md

   - value: { name:"bd1" interfaces:<name:"if1" > }
 ```

 Notice that the first operation was removal of the FIB entry.
-The value was not discarded by the vpp-agent because it still exists in the etcd data.
+The value was not discarded by the vpp-agent because it still exists in the etcd data store.
 The vpp-agent places the value back into cache.
 This is an important step since the FIB entry is removed before the bridge domain.
 Thus it will not be accidentally mis-configured and stranded in VPP.
 The value no longer exists in VPP (since logically it cannot without all the dependencies met), but if the bridge domain reappears, the FIB will be added back without any external intervention.

 The second step means that the interface `if1` was removed from the bridge domain, before its final removal in the last step of the transaction.

-The ordering and caching of the configuration is performed by the vpp-agent KVScheduler component.
+The ordering and caching of the configuration described in this section is performed by the KVScheduler plugin component.
 For more information on how it works, please refer to the discussion of the [KV Scheduler][kvs].

 ## VPP Multi-Version Support

 The vpp-agent is highly dependent on the version of the VPP binary API used to send and receive various types of configuration messages.
 The VPP API is evolving changing over time, adding new binary calls or, modifying or removing existing ones.
 The latter is the most crucial from the vpp-agent perspective since it introduces incompatibilities between vpp-agent and the VPP.

 For that reason the vpp-agent performs a compatibility check in the GoVPP multiplex plugin (the GoVPP component provides an API for communication with VPP).
 The compatibility check attempts to read the ID of the provided message.
 If just one message ID is not found (validation in the cyclic redundancy code), VPP is considered incompatible and the vpp-agent and will not connect.
 The message validation is essential for successful connection.

-Now it is clear that the vpp-agent is tightly bound to the version of the VPP.
+The vpp-agent is tightly bound to the version of the VPP.
 For that reason, the vpp-agent image is shipped together with a compatible VPP dataplane version to make it easier and safer for users.

-This function may cause some inconveniences during manual setup, and especially in scenarios where the vpp-agent needs to be quickly switched to different VPP which might not be compatible.
+This function may cause some inconveniences during manual setup, and especially in scenarios where the vpp-agent needs to be quickly switched to a different VPP which may not be compatible.

 ### VPP Compatibility